kianacaster/ChessBased/README.md

 # ChessBased

 A modern, free, open-source chess database and analysis application built with Electron, React, and TypeScript.
-Inspired by Lichess and ChessBase.
+Inspired by Lichess to rival ChessBase.

 ## Features